cypress-io/github-action/README.md

 To optimize runs when there are failing tests present, refer to optional [Cypress Cloud Smart Orchestration](https://docs.cypress.io/cloud/features/smart-orchestration/overview/) Premium features:

 - [Spec Prioritization](https://docs.cypress.io/cloud/features/smart-orchestration/spec-prioritization)
 - [Auto Cancellation](https://docs.cypress.io/guides/cloud/smart-orchestration/run-cancellation).
-See also [Specify auto cancel after failures](#specify-auto-cancel-after-failures) for details of how to set this option in a Cypress GH Action workflow.
+See also [Auto cancel after failures](#auto-cancel-after-failures) for details of how to set this option in a Cypress GitHub Action workflow.

 During staged rollout of a new GitHub-hosted runner version, GitHub may provide a mixture of current and new image versions used by the container matrix.
 It is recommended to use a [Docker image](#docker-image) in the parallel job run which avoids any Cypress Cloud errors due to browser major version mismatch from the two different image versions.
 A [Docker image](#docker-image) is not necessary if testing against the default built-in Electron browser because this browser version is fixed by the Cypress version in use and it is unaffected by any GitHub runner image rollout.